miya0001/vagrant-tile-server/README.md

 ## Customizing

-If you want to develop your own Carto Style, you can cutomize as follows.
+If you want to develop your own carto project, you can do it as follows.

-1. Place your own carto project which is named `my-carto` into the same directory with `Vagrantfile`.
+1. Place your own carto project (e.g,`my-carto`) into the same directory with `Vagrantfile`.
-2. Place `config.json` into the same directory with `Vagrantfile`.
+2. Place `config.json` in the same place as above.
 3. Run `vagrant provision`.

 Example of the `config.json` is like following.